GildedGrackle/Poseidon-SoftEng-/kabasuji/README.txt

 Group Poseidon
-Authors: Monika Danielewicz, Morgan Hopeman, Natalia Kononenko, Alex Titus, and Jacob Wennersten
+Authors: Morgan Hopeman, Natalia Kononenko, Alex Titus, and Jacob Wennersten

 This is the first implementation of the Kabasuji game.